Gabri-Esme/titanic-xai/README.md

 1. Data Exploration
     - Investigated distributions, missing values, and feature relationships.
-    - Visualized correlations and basic statistics to inform preprocessing.
+    - Visualised correlations and basic statistics to inform preprocessing.
 2. Feature Engineering
     - Extracted titles from passenger names (e.g., Mr, Mrs, Master).
     - Derived CabinLetter from the first letter of the cabin.